 The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2021, the District's investment in First American Government Obligation is rated AAAm by Standard & Poor's.
-The District's investments in U.S. Bank Managed Money market is not rated by Standard & Poor's.
+As of September 30, 2022, the District's investment in First American Government Obligation is rated AAAm by Standard & Poor's.
+The District's investments in U.S. Bank Managed Money market is not rated.